 I love gifting experiential gifts or gifts that encourage memory making.
 This blue and white stripe picnic basket is just that!
 Gift this to the grandmillennial who would rather put together her own cheese board in a park then rely on someone else to do it.

 In my opinion, this is a perfect gift!
-If you aren’t familiar with Verry Robin & Co. then please trust me and give her a follow on Instagram (@verryrobin_co).
-She is an incredibly talented prop stylist and art director.
-Her calendar is a collection of mood boards she creates.
-Inspiration oozes from her mood boards so the calendar is gorgeous!
+If you aren’t familiar with Inslee, then please trust me and give her a follow on Instagram (@inslee).
+She is an incredibly talented artist.
+Her calendar is sure to brighten any desk it graces in 2021.

 Nine Fair was a happy Instagram discovery for me a few years ago.
-Edwin and I gifted our best friends a board as a wedding gift last year and we also received a board for Christmas last year too.
+Edwin and I gifted our best friends a board as a wedding gift a few years ago and we also received a board for Christmas in 2018.
 I’m telling you, if you have a bit of a budget to spend on your favorite Grandmillennial, then this should be at the top of your list.

 Lycette Designs is a Palm Beach based needlepoint shop run by fellow grandmillennial, Jessica.
 In true grandmillennial fashion, She named her shop after her great grandmother.
 Jessica has a super fun selection of needlepoint designs including a great selection of cheeky sayings!